jupyterlab/scipy2019-jupyterlab-tutorial/Exercise-1/Exercise1.md

     - try `pandas.D<tab>` to get tab completion on the pandas library.
 Note that completions can take a few second the first time the library get inspected to get result.
     - Complete to `pandas.DataFrame(` place the cursor after the open bracket and press `Shift-Tab` to get quick help.
     - To always see the info about the current function you can open the inspector via the command palette.
-        - Use the command palette the find the Keyboard shortcut to open the inspector.
+        - Use the command palette the find the Keyboard shortcut to open the Contextual Help.
-        - Move the inspector tab somewhere so that you can see both it and the notebook.
+        - Move the `Contextual Help` tab somewhere so that you can see both it and the notebook.
         - Type `pandas.read_csv(` to see the inspector display function help.
     - Use panda’s `read_csv` to load `'../data/iris.csv'` into a dataframe, display this dataframe
     - open `'../data/iris.csv'` as a standalone CSV file.